kushal-10/inventory-dynamics/docs/joss/paper.md

 ## Order calculation

 For a given inventory level and trained controller, we use the `predict` function to compute the corresponding orders.
-In the following example, we set the current inventory level to 10.

 ```python
 single_controller.predict(current_inventory=10)
 ```

-This function returns the order quantity under the `single_controller` policy, given a current inventory level of 10.

 ## Further controllers